-Since 2003, he has coached a number of clubs, both grassroots and professional, with players of all ages and abilities, including Dundee FC, East Fife FC, Raith Rovers FC, FC Gland, United Soccer Academy and Head of Youth Development and 1st team Head Coach for Garhwal FC.
+Since 2003, he has coached with a number of clubs in Soccer, both grassroots and professional, with players of all ages and abilities, including Dundee FC, East Fife FC, Raith Rovers FC, FC Gland, United Soccer Academy and Head of Youth Development and 1st team Head Coach for Garhwal FC.

-Stevie has been working as a TV Pundit for Ten Sports, as a tactical analyst for Champions League Matches, and is also an established author, having written 10 books by the age of 26, with a specialisation in coaching the 4-2-3-1, of which he has written 3 books.
-Here, here and here.
+Stevie’s tactical analysis work has led him to being asked to be a TV Pundit for Ten Sports, as a tactical analyst for Champions League Matches, and is also an established author, having written 10 books by the age of 26, with a specialization in coaching the 4-2-3-1, of which he has written 3 books Here, here and here.

 He can be contacted at StevieGrieve@hotmail.com or @StevieGrieve